 The trigger to take a break at Vivanta Kolkata, Bypass

 Madhushree was back from a successful food festival in Mustard Mumbai and I was exhausted managing two kids.
 This was, in fact, the first Durga Puja that Madhushree and I spent separately.
 Since the time she came back, the Shubho Bijoya Phone calls and the kids going rampant rarely gave us a chance to have a proper conversation.
-When this invitation came in for a staycation at Taj Vivanta Kolkata, we had enough triggers to grab it with both hands
+So, when this invitation came in for a staycation at Taj Vivanta Kolkata, we had enough triggers to grab it with both hands

 The Welcome –